Explained: The Sabarimala case, its background and why a review was sought

 What was challenged:

-Under challenge was the practise at the temple that bars women of the age group of 10 to 50 years.
+Under challenge was the practice at the temple that bars women of the age group of 10 to 50 years.

-The court had on October 13 last year referred the issue to a Constitution bench after framing five "significant" questions including whether the practice of banning entry of women in the temple amounted to discrimination and violated their fundamental rights under the Constitution.
+The court had on October 13 last year referred the issue to a Constitution bench after framing five "significant" questions including whether the practise of banning entry of women in the temple amounted to discrimination and violated their fundamental rights under the Constitution.

-One of the questions referred to the larger bench was, "Whether the exclusionary practice which is based upon a biological factor exclusive to the female gender amounts to 'discrimination' and thereby violates the very core of Articles 14, 15 and 17 and not protected by 'morality' as used in Articles 25 and 26 of the Constitution."
+One of the questions referred to the larger bench was, "Whether the exclusionary practise which is based upon a biological factor exclusive to the female gender amounts to 'discrimination' and thereby violates the very core of Articles 14, 15 and 17 and not protected by 'morality' as used in Articles 25 and 26 of the Constitution."

 The review:

-A plea filed by the National Ayyappa Devotees Association (NADA), which has sought review of the verdict, had said: "The notion that the judgment under review is revolutionary, one which removes the stigma or the concept of dirt or pollution associated with menstruation, is unfounded
+A plea filed by the National Ayyappa Devotees Association (NADA), which has sought review of the verdict, had said: "The notion that the judgment under review is revolutionary, one which removes the stigma or the concept of dirt or pollution associated with menstruation, is unfounded.

 "It is a judgment welcomed by hypocrites who were aspiring for media headlines.
 On the merits of the case, as well, the said judgment is absolutely untenable and irrational, if not perverse."

-Besides the association, several other petitions, including one by the Nair Service Society (NSS), have been filed against the apex court verdict
+Besides the association, several other petitions, including one by the Nair Service Society (NSS), have been filed against the apex court verdict.

 The NSS had said in the plea that as the deity is a 'Naistika Brahmachari', females below the age of 10 and after the age of 50 years are eligible to worship him and there is no practice of excluding worship by females.